savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 cd ecewo
 ```

 Ecewo includes some scripts to make configuration easier.
-You can view them by running `./build.sh`, or, if you prefer PowerShell, `./build.bat`.
+You can view them by running `./ecewo.sh`, or, if you prefer PowerShell, `./ecewo.bat`.
 Here are the available configuration commands:

 - `--run`       — Build and run
 - `--rebuild`   — Build from scratch
 - `--update`    — Update Ecewo
-- `--create`    — Create a starter project
 - `--migrate`   — Migrate the CMakeLists.txt file
 - `--install`   — Install packages